ljwagerfield/ljwagerfield.github.io/customer-discovery.md

 -   Produce a high-concept pitch: a single line to express the idea.

--   Identify market type (new, existing, re-segment niche/price).
+-   Broadly assume market type (new or existing).

-    -   Affects how you approach customers.
+    -   Affects problem interview scripts (new markets are less critical of their problems).

+    -   Avoid assuming specific strategies for existing markets (e.g. performance, price, niche).

 -   The canvas is an organic document that evolves.